JungRama/code-notes/README.md

 - **Markdown Support**: Write your notes in Markdown for easy formatting and structuring.

 - **Workspace**: Organize your notes with workspace to quickly locate and filter your content.

+## Stack

+- **NextJS**: Next.js is a popular open-source JavaScript framework built on top of React.
+It is designed to simplify the process of building modern, server-rendered React applications.

+- **TRPC**: it is a library for building type-safe APIs in TypeScript. tRPC aims to eliminate runtime errors in your API calls by generating TypeScript types for your API endpoints.

+- **Prisma**: Prisma is an open-source database toolkit and ORM (Object-Relational Mapping) for TypeScript and JavaScript.
+It simplifies database access and management by providing a type-safe and auto-generated query builder.

 ## Getting Started